DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 - If the player's left hand gets animated at any point, the diegetic UI on the arm becomes infinitely harder to read.
 Also, any pose / animation we do for the hands has to account for the player seeing the UI.
 - There's too much information we want to convey to the player for it all to fit on the UI.
 Instead of completely reworking the UI, it'd be easier to just make a more traditional UI.

 ## The Hands
-- The hands will be repositioned to hold the player's weapon more normally.
+- The hands will be repositioned to hold the player's weapon more conventionally.
 - Any time the player uses a power, the left hand will be animated to move away from the gun.

+## Art Style
+- We are leaning heavily into the more comic book aesthetic for the game.
+- To do this, we are implementing 2D effects in a lot of places to spice up the game visually.